Iosua Tai Taeoalii: Weird Chief Pictures

 Weird Chief Pictures was founded by Tai Taeoalii in 1996.
 It was an independent film production company that had also expanded into all aspects of media, entertainment and the arts.
 As of 2013, Tai has suspended all of Weird Chief Pictures' business dealings, citing his need to focus on his recent artistic endeavors, of which he operates business now as 'Art by Tai'.

-Submerged in Art

-The annual Submerged in Art charity event is a gathering of Art & Music to benefit The Road Home homeless shelter.
-A gathering of music and art which features over 15 artists exhibiting and selling their paintings, sculptures and prints alongside DJ's, spoken word, live music performances, raffle prizes and silent auction items donated by over 30 LocalFirst Utah businesses.
-In 2012 Submerged in Art was honored with a 'Best of Utah' Award by City Weekly.